rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v1/additional-resources.rst

 Additional resources
 ====================

 We welcome feedback, comments, and bug reports.
-Visit the Rackspace `Rackspace Product Feedback forum`_.
+Email `<infodev@rackspace.com>`__ with your comments, suggestions, and feedback.

 Use the links below to learn more about the Rackspace Cloud Backup service and API.